 Philippe has created numerous original works ranging from six-inch porcelain figurines to over life-sized monuments in both stone and bronze and has exhibited his sculptures in various galleries and national and international competitions.

 For over twenty years, Philippe has traveled throughout the US and abroad to teach sculptors and aspiring sculptors how to render portraits and figures in clay at private studios and institutions including the Grand Central Academy in New York, Ringling School of Art in Florida and Pixar in California.
 In addition, he has studied forensic facial reconstruction and anaplastology and lectures at universities and medical conventions in the US and Europe on expressions and the aging process of the face.
-Together with his wife Charisse, the couple has made Philippe's techniques available to students and instructors in the form of a book series and numerous video.
+Together with his wife Charisse, the couple has made Philippe's techniques available to students and instructors in the form of a book series and numerous videos.
 Between projects, Philippe conducts seminars on portraiture and figure sculpting at his Honeoye, New York studio.

 Charisse (Scott) Faraut born in Ithaca, NY received her BFA in illustration from Syracuse University.
 In the early years of PCF Studios she was the fabricator of the company’s porcelain doll designs.
 As the business has evolved she has become Philippe’s videographer, graphic designer and illustrator for their books as well as administrator for all things related to Philippe’s sculpting life (and actually his personal life too).